Many wondered how Annie Proulxís spare but

 naked except for cowboy boots, just the touch of his stick against his long johns

 seems so in tune with the riverís rushing flow that the nudity is as natural as the landscape.

-Ledger is getting a lot of attention for carrying the film, and itís well-deserved, but
+Heath Ledger received a lot of attention for carrying the film, and itís well-deserved, but

 I canít think of anyone better for the role of Jack than Gyllenhaal, whose oversized